chipjarred/Async/README.md

 `Promise` is the sender of the `Promise`/`Future` team.
 It's how you obtain a `Future` to return from your own code, and how you set the value in the `Future` from a code that may be executed far removed from the code receiving the `Future`, possibly in a completely different thread.

 ##### `.set(from:)`
-If you wish to return a `Future` in your own custom code, you do so by creating a `Promise` and returning its `.future` property in the immediate context, while passing the closure that returns the value, possibly throwing an error,  to the `set(from:)` method in the dispatched context.
+If you wish to return a `Future` in your own custom code, you do so by creating a `Promise` and returning its `.future` property in the immediate context, while passing the closure that returns the value, possibly throwing an error,  to the `.set(from:)` method in the dispatched context.

 As an example, let's suppose you want to wrap `URLSession.dataTask` to return a `Future` to the resulting `Data`.